2025 LCV National Environmental Scorecard: Find the environmental voting records of Congress members (and contact them about their scores)

 EPA Administrator Zeldin is using the proposed Endangerment Finding repeal to suggest rolling back rules that limit vehicle pollution.
 This would mean dirtier air in our communities and higher fuel costs for drivers.

-EPA is about to lose a major tool that allows it to keep energy costs low and regulate pollution.
-The pending repeal of EPA’s Endangerment Finding will make our air dirtier, our energy more expensive, and our planet less healthy.
+Trump’s EPA is throwing out a major tool that allows it to regulate harmful and costly pollution.
+The EPA Endangerment Finding repeal will make our air dirtier, our lives more expensive, and our planet less healthy.
 EPA Administrator Lee Zeldin and President Trump are behind this effort to enrich Big Polluters at our expense.
 Here’s what you need to know.

 EPA’s 2009 Endangerment Finding shows greenhouse gas emissions are bad for public health based on decades of scientific evidence.
-Since it was enacted, it has provided legal and scientific support for rules that limit toxic air pollution under the 1970 Clean Air Act.
+Since it was enacted, it has provided legal and scientific support for rules that limit air pollution – specifically greenhouse gases – under the 1970 Clean Air Act.

-If the Trump Administration rescinds the Endangerment Finding, the government would effectively be saying greenhouse gas emissions don’t harm human health.
+By rescinding the Endangerment Finding, the Trump administration has effectively said they don’t believe greenhouse gas emissions and climate change don’t harm human health.
 But they do.
-Repealing it is all a part of their plan to give polluters free rein to dump as many toxic emissions into our air and water as they want.
+Repealing it is all a part of their plan to give polluters free rein to dump as much pollution into our air and water as they want.

-At its core, repealing the Endangerment Finding is a giveaway to polluting industries.
-The oil and gas industries’ ultimate goal is to maximize profits, and EPA is supposed to make sure they don’t harm communities.
-Lee Zeldin and Donald Trump are trying to give these industries a free pass to pollute as much as they want and ignore their impact on our health and the price we pay for energy.
+At its core, repealing the Endangerment Finding is a giveaway to polluting industries and extreme climate deniers.
+The oil and gas industries’ ultimate goal is to maximize profits.
+EPA is supposed to make sure they don’t harm our communities and environment in the process.
+Lee Zeldin and Donald Trump are giving these industries a free pass to pollute as much as they want and ignore their impact on our health and the price we pay for energy.

 This action fits into the administration’s larger plan to get rid of health and safety guidelines to benefit Big Polluters.
 It is the latest in a slew of anti-environmental, pro-polluter actions coming out of the Trump administration, including:

-Eliminating EPA’s Office of Research and Development to shut down independent science that could make it harder to give handouts to Big Polluters.
+Eliminating EPA’s Office of Research and Development to shut down independent science that could make it harder to give handouts to Big Polluters… and try to fool the public.

 Forcing out career staff who have spent decades working to protect clean air and water.